Markers

 Markers highlight where visual differences are found on the canvas when reviewing probe results.

-They appear directly on top of the page and indicate the location of detected issues, allowing you to see where something differs before inspecting the details.
+They appear directly on top of the page and indicate the location of detected findings, allowing you to see where something differs before inspecting the details.

 Single markers

-A single marker represents one detected issue at a specific location.
+A single marker represents one detected finding at a specific location.

 Selecting the marker focuses the canvas on the affected area and opens the corresponding annotation card.